JeffreyAsuncion/2023_Python_Refresh/CS50P/README.md

 - simiplicity

-# reasonable people can disagree, but justify
+reasonable people can disagree, but justify

 Scope
 - variable scope

+## 2023.07.02 20:00:00 CS50P - Lecture 01 - Conditionals

+>
+>=
+<
+<=
+==
+!=

+if, elif, else, or, and

+if, elif, elif, elif, else
+can be substituted for
+match - which is like switch